facebookarchive/open-graph-protocol/content/index.markdown

  * `og:description` - A one to two sentence description of your object.
  * `og:determiner` - The word that appears before this object's title in a sentence.
 An [enum](#enum) of (a, an, the, "", auto).
-If `auto` is chosen, the consumer of your data should chose between "a" or "an".
+If `auto` is chosen, the consumer of your data should choose between "a" or "an".
    Default is "" (blank).
  * `og:locale` - The locale these tags are marked up in.
    Of the format `language_TERRITORY`.
 Default is `en_US`.